Long Term Care Insurance Costs

 - Larger Tax Deductions: You may be able to deduct the entire amount of your long term care insurance premiums if you’re a sole proprietor, partner or LLC owner.
 This is true whether or not you itemize.
 Ask your Long Term Care Specialist for a complimentary Long Term Care Insurance Tax Guide.

-Group Discounts: Are you an employee of a company that offers Long Term Care insurance?
+Are you an employee of a company that offers Long Term Care insurance?
 If so, you may be able to get lower priced group coverage.
-However, many group policies have significantly reduced benefits and it’s important to obtain a side by side comparison with an individual LTC policy.
+However, many group policies have significantly reduced benefits.
+Therefore it’s important to obtain a side by side comparison with an individual LTC policy.

-Annual Premium Payments: You can save up to 9% annually by paying your premium once a year.
-The carrier will send you a premium notice in advance of your anniversary date so you will not have to worry about when the premium is due.
+You can save up to 9% annually by paying your premium once a year.
+The carrier will send you a premium notice in advance of your anniversary date.
+You will not have to worry about when the premium is due.